Funny Things - Joke Exchange Commission

 Festival band, Orchestra of Chaos, popped up wherever anyone would take them while the #JokeExchange gave the public the opportunity to see their joke on a placard in the city centre.

-Janice said: “I'm really pleased to be Guest Director for Funny Things.
-It's important to have events like this that bring people together to have a laugh and involve the whole community.
+Comedian Janice Connolly was Guest Director of the event.
+Janice said: “I’m really pleased to be Guest Director for Funny Things.
+It’s important to have events like this that bring people together to have a laugh and involve the whole community.
 Comedy really is for everyone.”

 To bring the festival to life CBC worked with Big Difference Company – the producers of the hugely successful Leicester Comedy Festival: “It’s been great to have worked with the team at Creative Black Country and provide some support for the first ever Funny Things Comedy Festival”, says Geoff Rowe, CEO Big Difference Company.
 “The programme looks amazing and demonstrates the support the festival has amongst the local community.
 Comedy is a great way to unite communities as humour and laughter is something that everyone does no matter what background they are from and I’m sure the festival will help do this across Wolverhampton as well as raising plenty of smiles for audiences that attend the events.” .

 More laughs, giggles and guffaws to come in 2019!